 React mode is a result of our emotions clouding the present moment.
 But respond mode allows us to see beyond our emotions to determine the best course of action.

-The breathing and grounding exercises of mindfulness take less than five minutes, but can help us immediately shift from react to respond.
+The breathing and grounding exercises of mindfulness take less than five minutes but can help us immediately shift from reacting to responding.

 Preparing to Respond